tjventurini/blog/articles/2021/2021-07-02/README.md

 <!-- more -->

-First off, [FiraCode](https://github.com/tonsky/FiraCode) is awesome, and there is nothing wrong with using it.
-But as I watch a lot of tech gurus online having these cool italic font-styles in their editors I wanted to find out how to have that too.
+[FiraCode](https://github.com/tonsky/FiraCode) is awesome.
+But as I saw a lot of the coding gurus online having these cool italic font-styles in their editors I wanted to find out how to have that too.
 So I started searching and quickly found [FiraCodeiScript](https://github.com/kencrocken/FiraCodeiScript).

 ## What is FiraCodeiScript?